2022 World Cup Qualifiers: Igor Stimac - We are in the process of building a new India national team | Goal.com

 "Since then (the Asian Cup), we have adopted a totally different approach to the football we play.
 Before I took over the team, India were playing with six players at the back, going for long balls and trying to attack with four players upfront.
 I was brought into position to change that and we are in the process of building up a new Indian team for the future and we are concentrating on the World Cup 2026.
 It's a long process and a difficult one," he stated.

-Continuing his assessment in the ongoing qualifiers, Stimac explained, "We have shown against Oman (2-1 loss), that we can play against a difficult team and it was a fantastic game.
+Continuing his assessment, Stimac explained, "We have shown against Oman (2-1 loss), that we can play against a difficult team and it was a fantastic game.
 We went to Qatar (0-0) and kept a clean sheet.
 I think Afghanistan (losing 5-0) knows how difficult it is against the Asian champions.

-Igor Stimac was pleased to have Pronay Halder back in the squad while missing out on the services of Sandesh Jhingan and Amarjit Kiyam.
+Igor Stimac was pleased to have Pronay Halder back in the squad but will miss out on the services of Sandesh Jhingan and Amarjit Kiyam.

 "The most difficult games are those games when the people who are following you write down the points before that game starts.
 When you go to play against Qatar, there is nothing to lose.
 But when you go to play against Bangladesh, everybody has put three points on the table (for India) before the game started.
 Against Qatar and Oman, you know that you have to defend and counter-attack.
 Against Bangladesh, they counter-attack you.